spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/installation-and-setup.md

 }
 ```

-Of course, the hours used in the code above are just examples.
+Of course, the times used in the code above are just examples.
 Adjust them to your own preferences.

 ## Monitoring

-When your application is broken the scheduled jobs will obviously not run anymore.
-You could also simply forget to add a cron job needed to trigger Laravel's scheduling.
-You think backups are being made when in fact nothing gets backed up.
+If your application is broken, the scheduled jobs cannot run anymore.
+You might also simply forget to add a cron job needed to trigger Laravel's scheduling.
+In either case, you may think backups are being made when in fact nothing is being backed up.

-To notify you of such events the package contains monitoring functionality.
+To find out about problems with your backups, the package ships with monitoring functionality.
 It will inform you when backups become too old or when they take up too much storage.

 Learn how to [set up monitoring](/laravel-backup/v4/monitoring-the-health-of-all-backups/overview).

 ## Dumping the database
 `mysqldump` and `pg_dump` are used to dump the database.
-If they are not installed in a default location, you can add a key named `dump_command_path` in Laravel's own `database.php` config file.
-Be sure to only fill in the path to the binary without the name of the binary itself.
+If they are not installed in a default location, you can add a key named `dump_command_path` in Laravel's own `database.php` config file. **Only fill in the path to the binary**.
+Do not include the name of the binary itself.

-If your database dump takes a long time you might hit the default timeout of 60 seconds.
-You can set a higher (or lower) limit by providing a `dump_command_timeout` config key which sets how long the command may run in seconds.
+If your database dump takes a long time, you might exceed the default timeout of 60 seconds.
+You can set a higher (or lower) limit by providing a `dump_command_timeout` config key which specifies, in seconds, how long the command may run.

 Here's an example for MySQL: